Destination guide

 Lodging

 Collect individual budget ranges from your group before you start researching rates.
-Kiawah's wide price spread means the experience differs significantly depending on which courses and lodging tier you build around.
+Kiawah's wide price spread means the experience differs significantly depending on which courses and lodging tier you build around — our cost per person guide shows where Kiawah sits against other destinations.

 Spring (March through May) and fall (September through November) are the best windows.
-South Carolina coastal weather is good across both seasons — mild temperatures, manageable humidity, and lower chance of rain than summer.
-Summer is warm and humid but playable, with rates that can come in lower than peak spring.
+South Carolina coastal weather is good across both — mild temperatures, manageable humidity, and lower rain risk than summer.
+Spring is peak demand, especially for Ocean Course tee times, and is priced accordingly.

 Kiawah Island Golf Resort operates all five courses on the island.
 Most groups build their schedule around one marquee Ocean Course round and fill the other days with the resort's secondary courses.